 - Air travel other than routine commercial and charter flights

 - Evacuation or medical care not approved by Harvard Travel Assist service providers

 Proof of Coverage

-If you're required to show proof of evacuation and repatriation coverage in order to obtain a visa or other travel document, you can request a letter through our webform.
-We'll send you the required letter as a PDF file, or contact you within one business day if additional information is required.
+If your trip is eligible for Harvard Travel Assist and you're required to show proof of evacuation and repatriation coverage in order to obtain a visa or other travel document, you can request a letter through our webform.
+We'll send you the required letter as a PDF file within one to two business days, or contact you if additional information is required.